Do your diamonds leak light?

 The most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas except for the small ‘V’ shaped white leakage areas near the edge of the stone.

-When buying our diamonds we use this process every time and reject over 95% of the diamonds we are presented with:
+When buying our diamonds we use this simple process every time and reject over 95% of the diamonds presented to us

-Firstly each diamond parcel is viewed with an Ideal-Scope; 4 or 5 stones are assessed in a minute.
-This usually results in a rejection of 60% to 90% of all supposedly well-cut diamonds.
+Firstly each diamond parcel is viewed with an Ideal-Scope; We assess the stone for good light return and minimal leakage – a few diamonds can be assessed in a minute.
+This usually results in an initial rejection of 60% – 90% of all supposedly well-cut diamonds.

-The idea behind the Ideal-scope was used to develop the ASET scope which Garry Holloway made under license for the American Gem Society.
+The idea behind the Ideal-Scope was used to develop the ASET scope which Garry Holloway makes under license for the American Gem Society.
 AGS use the ASET as the basis for their Princess and other ‘fancy shaped’ diamond cut grading system.
-OctoNus developed a software visualization program with Moscow State University that incorporated Ideal-scope and ASET views into their DiamCalc software.
+OctoNus developed a software visualization program with Moscow State University that incorporated Ideal-Scope and ASET views into their DiamCalc software.
 The diamond cutters we work with use this software in the planning of the cutting of larger Holloway diamonds.

 Test it at home for yourself with your own Ideal-Scope card.
-Simply click the link below, leave your details and I’ll mail one to you.
+Simply click the link below, leave your details and we’ll mail one to you.